Broner set for 1st defense of welterweight title

-According to Broner, Maidana has as much chance of beating him in the 12-round bout as he does of getting the last word in.
+According to Broner, Maidana has as much chance of beating him as he does of getting the last word in.

 “I really ain’t got too much to say about my opponent,” Broner said.
 “We’re here to talk about Adrien Broner.”

 The dismissal is fine with Maidana, who held his right hand like a cocked gun that he pointed at Broner’s head during the final press conference on Thursday.

 “Everyone knows that Broner has a big mouth,” Maidana said earlier in training camp.
 “But that doesn’t bother me, because his mouth can’t fight for him.
 Whether he has the guts to stand in front of me or if he runs, I’ll definitely go for the KO and either way, I’m leaving the ring with the belt.”

 While Broner said he has eaten more ice cream preparing for this fight than in any training camp, he did let his guard down away from the glut of television cameras he revels in.

 “I’m not going to lie, this is the biggest fight of my career,” he said. ”(Maidana’s) going to try to come fight me; he’s going to try to break my neck, so I’m ready, man, I’m focused.”